ScilifelabDataCentre/data.scilifelab.se/content/services/_index.md

 This page details the services available for **researchers** and **data-producing facilities**.
 We define services as tools, databases, and support functions (e.g. hosting services) useful in data-driven life science.
 Use the search function to identify services that may be relevant for you.

-Some of the services listed here are hosted by [Scilifelab Data Centre](https://data.scilifelab.se/about/).
+Some of the services listed here are hosted by [SciLifeLab Data Centre](https://data.scilifelab.se/about/).
 The **status and uptime** of all such services can be viewed on the [Service status page](https://status.dc.scilifelab.se).
 To check on the status and uptime of a particular service, click on the <i class="bi-hdd-rack"></i> icon under 'Support' for that service.

 We have classified the services by 'Type' to make it easier to understand what the service is.
 Each service can be accessed by clicking on the name under the thumbnail image.
 Where possible, we have provided direct links to support email addresses <i class="bi bi-envelope-fill"></i>, support websites <i class="bi bi-globe"></i>, and links to the underlying code <i class="bi bi-github"></i>, among others.